andy4849845/Wilsons/README.md

-# Wilsons
+# Scripts
-Python and shell scripts used for Wilsons Work
+Python and shell scripts used for Wilsons work